EventStacks/website/pages/posts/asyncapi-tooling-update-week-39.md

 You can take a look at [Vladimír Gorej](https://twitter.com/@vladimirgorej) [release notes to see the tools and which versions you need to upgrade to](https://www.asyncapi.com/blog/release-notes-2.5.0#tooling-support).

 ### CLI
-The [long awaited feature](https://github.com/asyncapi/cli/pull/221) to integrate the generator into the CLI has finally arrived!
+The [long awaited feature](https://github.com/asyncapi/cli/pull/221) from [Souvik](https://twitter.com/souvik_ns) to integrate the [generator](https://github.com/asyncapi/generator) into the CLI has finally arrived!
 This means you from your favorite CLI tool can trigger code generation from any template.

 ```
 USAGE